Battle of Rovine(1395)

 - The Battle of Rovine took place in 1395.
 May 17, 1395.

-- Who won the Battle of Rovine?
+- What was the outcome of the Battle of Rovine?

 - The Wallachia were victorious against the Ottoman Empire / Wallachian pretender.